Tommytinny/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This file script removes all letters c and C from input.
 # File: 21-reverse
 This file script reverse its input.
+# File: 22-users_and_homes
+This file script displays all users and their home directories, sorted by users.

+Based on the the /etc/passwd file